Initial degenerations of spinor varieties: Log canonical model of

-and each cone of $\Sigma_5$ is contained in a cone of $\Sigma_5'$.
+\begin{proof} It is clear that $\TS_5^{\circ}$ is the union of the cones in $\Sigma_5'$ and each cone of $\Sigma_5$ is contained in a cone of $\Sigma_5'$.
 Therefore, it suffices to show that $\Sigma_5'$ is a fan.
 That is, we must show that every face of a cone in $\Sigma_5'$ is in $\Sigma_5'$, and the intersection of any two cones in $\Sigma_5'$ is a face of both of them.

 Suppose $\sigma\in \Sigma_5'$, and $\sigma'$ is a face of $\sigma$.
 If $\sigma\in \cO_{i}$ for some $i\neq 11,18$, then $\sigma'$ is in $\cO_{j}$ for some $j\neq 11,18$ by Lemma \ref{lem:star11} and because $\Sigma_5$ is a fan; in particular $\sigma' \in \Sigma_5'$.
 If $\sigma \in \cO_{18}'$ then $\sigma'\in \cO_{j}$ for some $j\neq 11,18$ by Lemma \ref{lem:glue18}.